Title: The Chameleon Code (Jack McGill #1)

 As a first in the series, this book has certainly managed to capture my attention.
 I really liked the concept of an ex-cop turned security consultant saving the day.
 The characters are well-portrayed but there is a little scope for improvement here.
 The suspense was a little low – especially in the second half of the series.
 Or rather, the tension built up in the first half of the book did not do justice to the way things proceeded in the second half.
 Some more action in the second half would have made the book a page-turner.

 Also, a little niggle here.
 Until 80% through, Jack is planning Lisa’s rescue.
 Instead of revealing the mission plan via talks to the readers, showing it in action would have been better.
 The ending seemed a little abrupt – too many things happening at once and before you know, The End.

-Overall, The Chameleon Code is an engaging mystery.
+Overall, The Chameleon Code by John Mitchell is an engaging mystery.
 I really liked the story and I am looking forward to reading the next book in this series.